hadimasoumi/A-NodeJS-Project-with-Fastify/backend/README.md

 # About The Project

 This is the Backend section of the trial project.
-It is developed using Nodejs/Fastify/TypeSctipt. \
+It is developed using Nodejs/Fastify/TypeSctipt.
-Open [https://condo-api.hadi-masoumi.ir](https://condo-api.hadi-masoumi.ir) to view a live lounched project.

 #### Prerequisites to running the API: